wmurphyrd/wmurphyrd/README.md

     ActivityPub federated social media server for the metaverse.
 Like a decentralized Steam friends list for virtual worlds on the Web.
    </dd>
 </dl>

+### Other skills

+* I'm the guy on the team everyone comes to with their really difficult bugs
+* I believe anyone can be a great programmer and really enjoy sharing knowledge and mentoring junior devs

 ## Let's work together 🤝